-Tongue ties are a condition where the frenulum or the thin skin at the bottom of the tongue which is connected to the mouth, is short.
+One of the ways to prevent sore nipples for breastfeeding mothers is to watch out for Tongue ties.
+This is known to be a condition where the frenulum or the thin skin at the bottom of the tongue which is connected to the mouth, is short.
 Pediatricians can easily detect this as soon as the baby is born.

 Depending on the severity, this may cause difficulty in latching and eventually lead to dry, cracked and sore nipples because the baby cannot suck well.
 For moms who are expecting baby boys or have already given birth to a cute little boy, studies have shown that tongue ties occur more commonly in boys than girls.